Physician Assistant Program

 Shadowing: To gain sufficient insight in the physician assistant health care role, observing (shadowing) a physician assistant, nurse practitioner, or physician providing direct patient care is highly advised and will be considered as health care experience.

-The average length of medical experience of the last 6 classes may be viewed: See Medical Experience at BOTTOM of the FAQ.
+The average length of medical experience of the last 6 classes may be viewed: See Medical Experience at FAQ #21.

 CASPA Application and Deadlines